Skip to content

 git add .

-git commit -s -m "Dummy commit"
+git commit -s -m "Trigger initial pipeline"

 git push

-Deploy backend for frontend (BFF)
+Step 2: Deploy Backend for Frontend (BFF)

-• Create a new repository from the BFF Solution template.
+Create a new repository from the BFF Solution template.

 oc project inventory-${UNIQUE_SUFFIX}-dev

-• Clone the repo locally:
+Clone the repository:

 git clone https://github.com/cloud-design-patterns-journey/inv-bff-${UNIQUE_SUFFIX}.git